Mazatlan with Kids: Mexico's Golden Pacific Family Destination

 The Pearl of the Pacific

-Mazatlan has been quietly reinventing itself, and the result is one of Mexico's most compelling family destinations.
-With a beautifully restored historic center, miles of sandy beaches, and some of the best seafood in the country, Mazatlan offers an authentic Mexican experience at a fraction of Cabo or Cancun prices.
+Mazatlan has been quietly reinventing itself for years now and the result is one of Mexico's most compelling family destinations.
+A beautifully restored historic center, miles of sandy beaches, some of the best seafood in the country, all at a fraction of Cabo or Cancun prices.
+Eddie and I went down for our anniversary the year we moved out of San Miguel and brought Bella back six months later.
+As a gringa who has been quietly evangelizing Mazatlan since, I will tell you it punches well above its weight.

 Old Town (Centro Historico)

-Mazatlan's restored historic center is a joy to explore.
-Colorful buildings, wrought-iron balconies, and lively plazas create a gorgeous backdrop.
-The Angela Peralta Theater hosts family-friendly performances.
-The Cathedral is stunning, and the nearby Plazuela Machado is surrounded by restaurants with live music most evenings.
+The restored historic center is a joy to walk.
+Colorful buildings, wrought-iron balconies, lively plazas.
+The Angela Peralta Theater hosts family-friendly performances throughout the year.
+The Cathedral is gorgeous, and the nearby Plazuela Machado is ringed with restaurants with live music most evenings.
+Eat dinner there at least once.
+The kids can run around the plaza while you finish a bottle of Mexican wine and listen to a trio playing boleros.

 The Malecon